taataa/tapspace/docs/api/v2/index.md

 <p style="margin-bottom: 0"><strong>Core components:</strong></p>

 - [Item](#tapspacecomponentsitem), an interaction-capable HTML container.
-- [Space](#tapspacecomponentsspace), a 3D container for items, planes, and other spaces.
 - [Plane](#tapspacecomponentsplane), a 2D container for items and other planes.
 - [Viewport](#tapspacecomponentsviewport), a viewport to [tapspace](#tapspace).
 The root element.